fybrik/fybrik/site/docs/samples/notebook-read.md

     EOF
     ```

-    The response from the OpenMetadata connector should look like:
+    The response from the OpenMetadata connector should look like this:
     ```bash
     {"assetID":"openmetadata-s3.default.demo.\"PS_20174392719_1491204439457_log.csv\""}
     ```